django/new-features/README.md

 - Write up instructions for SC / Feature Review team for each phase
 - Generate URLs for various queues for people to bookmark
+- Update new idea process to mention they should search existing ideas first

 ## Have an idea for Django?